Gautham Ram Karthik: 2013–2017

+2018–present

 Following, he has signed Oru Nalla Naal Paathu Solren (2018) which is to be directed by Arumuga Kumar and he is sharing screen space with Vijay Sethupathi for first time.
 After the box office success of Hara Hara Mahadevaki, Gautham Karthik and Santhosh P. Jayakumar are back with their next release, Iruttu Araiyil Murattu Kuththu (2018).
 The next one was with his father actor Karthik and his son come together on screen for the first time in Mr. Chandramouli (2018).
 Following, director M. Muthaiah known for his caste-based movies has joined with Gautham Karthik for a masala of violence coated with family sentiments in Devarattam (2019).
+Next, Gautham Karthik and director Cheran will be seen together on screen in Anandham Vilayadum Veedu (2021) directed by Nandha Periyasamy.
+He co-starred with R. Parthiban in Yutha Satham (2022) and Silambarasan in Pathu Thala (2023).
+The following is directed by Ponkumar, August 16 1947 (2023) stars Gautham Karthik in the lead role, and the film is produced by A. R. Murugadoss.